eaclumpkens/robot-routing/README.md

 $ cd ./robot-routing
 ```

-Once the repo is cloned and you've ensured you are in the correct repo, if not previously installed, run the following code to install NPM & Netlify's CLI:
+Once the repo is cloned and you've ensured you are in the correct directory, if not previously installed, run the following code to install NPM & Netlify's CLI:

 ```
 $ npm install npm -g